MightyCristof/DETECT/README.md

 DETection and Evaluation of Cosmic Targets (DETECT)
 --------

-Simulating and detectcion and selection of targets using simulated data.
+Simulating detection and selection of targets using simulated data.
 Current implementation includes AGNs and host galaxies.

 Installation
 ------------